Dhaaneshs/Book-recommendation-system/README.md

 # 📚 Book Recommendation System

-This is a Streamlit-based Book Recommendation System that suggests books based on user preferences using collaborative filtering.
+This is a Streamlit-based Book Recommendation System that suggests books based on user preferences using hybrid approaches that combine collaborative filtering with content-based techniques.

+This repository contains the code and resources for a Book Recommendation System built using Streamlit.

 ## 🔍 Files in the Project
 - `app.py`: Main Streamlit app file.